Sirilukkan/Siri_portfolio/README.md

 ### About Me
 -----------
-Senior Data Scientist with a Ph.D. in Computational Chemistry, specializing in end-to-end data analytics, machine learning, and computational methods.
-Skilled in developing machine learning models and optimization algorithms, leading to a proven 15% increase in new product performance.
-Published multiple peer-reviewed articles, demonstrating expertise in big data analysis in high-performance computing, project leadership, and interdisciplinary collaboration.
+I am a Data Scientist with a Ph.D. in Computational Chemistry and over three years of experience in data analysis and machine learning.
+I excel in extracting actionable insights from complex datasets to drive business decisions and have successfully led projects that resulted in significant performance improvements and revenue growth.
+Proficient in Python, SQL, and data visualization, I collaborate effectively with cross-functional teams to create impactful solutions.
+I am passionate about continuous learning and eager to contribute to innovative, data-driven projects.

 ### WORK EXPERIENCE
 -----------